Tuen Ma line: Construction defects and delay

-Michael Tien, former KCRC chairman, suggested that it was technically feasible to have the Ma On Shan line be initially extended from Tai Wai to Diamond Hill station instead of delaying the whole line, as this has the advantage of diverging the commuter traffic between Tai Wai and Kowloon Tong stations of the East Rail Line, which is overcrowded during peak hours.
+Michael Tien, former KCRC chairman, suggested that it was technically feasible to have the Ma On Shan line be initially extended from Tai Wai to Diamond Hill station instead of delaying the opening of the entire line.
+This has the advantage of spreading the Kowloon bound traffic between Tai Wai and Kowloon Tong stations of the East Rail Line, which is overcrowded during peak hours.
 However, the then MTRC chairman, Frederick Ma, insisted that they aimed at inaugurating the whole line in mid-2019 to avoid the extra resources required for operating the line in separate phases.

-On 18 July 2019, the Transport and Housing Bureau announced that the Tuen Ma line would open in two separate phases.
+On 18 July 2019, the Transport and Housing Bureau announced that the Tuen Ma line would open in two phases.
 On 14 February 2020, the Ma On Shan Line was extended from Tai Wai station to Kai Tak station because the latter has a crossover track which permits the operation of the station as a terminus.
 The extension, named Tuen Ma line Phase 1, was expected to alleviate significant congestion on the East Rail line between Tai Wai and Kowloon Tong stations in preparation for the shortening of trainsets as part of preparatory works for the cross-harbour extension of that line.
 The remaining section of the Tuen Ma line, from Kai Tak to Hung Hom, opened on 27 June 2021.

 Future extensions

 In May 2020, the Government submitted a proposal for the Tuen Mun South Extension to the Legislative Council Subcommittee on Railway Matters.
 In addition to the "Railway Development Strategy 2014", which includes a proposal for Tuen Mun South station near the Tuen Mun Ferry Pier, the MTRCL has proposed in the latest project proposal to add an additional station in Tuen Mun Area 16.
 Building an intermediate section in Tuen Mun Area 16 will require the Tuen Mun Swimming Pool to be relocated.
 A possible relocation for the Tuen Mun Swimming Pool is at the Tuen Mun Golf Centre; the specific plan depends on the technical feasibility study.
 If, after research, it is confirmed that the above-mentioned location is not suitable, MTRCL will identify other possible locations.
-Considering that the detailed planning and design of the project will take about two to three years, the Tuen Mun South Extension is expected to start construction in 2023 and be completed in 2030.
+Considering that the detailed planning and design of the project will take about two to three years, the Tuen Mun South Extension started construction in 2023 and will be completed in 2030.
 The government has invited MTRCL to carry out the detailed planning and design of the Tuen Mun South Extension project, and will negotiate with the MTR Corporation on the financing arrangements for the Tuen Mun South Extension on the basis of the "ownership" model for the project.